 Our writers include some of the best commentators on Jewish subjects: Shlomo Avineri, Matti Friedman, Hillel Halkin, Dara Horn, Jon D. Levenson, Shoshana Olidort, Itamar Rabinovich, Jonathan Sacks, Ruth Wisse, and many more.

-The Jewish Review of Books is published by Bee.Ideas, LLC, an affiliate of the Tikvah Fund.
+The Jewish Review of Books is published by the Jewish Review of Books Foundation.